chiragbharadwaj/ro/spec/README.md

   | ARG
   | ARG , NON-EMPTY-ARGS

-# A standalone argument is an identifier, with or without a type annotation.
+# A standalone argument is an identifier, with or without a special type annotation.
 ARG ::=
   | ID
   | ID : TYPE